testfairy/docs/docs/07_Tester_FAQ.md

     <img src="/img/tester/40-invite-android.png" width="300"/>

-  2. Your device is now Registered in TestFairy, You should now wait for the developer to send you a link to download the application to be tested.
+  2. Your device is now registered in TestFairy, You should now wait for the developer to send you a link to download the application to be tested.

     <img src="/img/tester/41-invite-android.png" width="300"/>